Why Study Religious Studies?

 Religion is both the source and expression for much of humanity's self-understanding.
 Fundamental questions about existence, identity and values are addressed through religious "worlds of meaning."
 At various times in recent history, religion has been disparaged as oppressive (Marx), criticized as an illusion (Freud) or dismissed as irrelevant (the post-Holocaust "God is Dead" movement).
 Nonetheless, religious sources and expression continue to provide the central texts, symbols and paths of transformation for individuals and societies throughout the world.

-The study of religion is also at the heart of any contemporary program of liberal studies.
+The study of religion is also at the heart of any contemporary program of professional studies.
 It has been extolled as "Interdisciplinary multiculturalism in wild and glorious bloom" (R. Eastman).
 Such a grand assessment can only make sense when one considers the almost boundless range of geography, history, languages and cultures that encompass the field.
-Perhaps no other area of liberal studies has drawn comparable attention and contributions from such diverse disciplines as archeology, art, literature, philosophy, theology, sociology, history, psychology and political science.
+Perhaps no other area of professional studies has drawn comparable attention and contributions from such diverse disciplines as archeology, art, literature, philosophy, theology, sociology, history, psychology and political science.

 Religious Studies at Marist